-The Carpenter Bee Kit Organic has Essentria IC3 Insecticide Concentrate, Evergreen Dust, and the B&G Bulb Dust-R Duster M1150 ( with curved tip).
+The Carpenter Bee Kit Organic has Essentria IC3 Insecticide Concentrate, Evergreen Dust, and the B&G 1150 Duster ( with curved tip).

 - Essentria IC3 Insecticide Concentrate is a botanical insecticide made from plant essential oils (rosemary oil, geraniol, and peppermint oil).
 It is EPA FIFRA 25(b) exempt and is part of the National Organic Program list.
 The essential oils match specific 'markers' in the target pest's central nervous systems.
 The results are natural insecticide compounds that provide fast knockdown and outstanding control of a wide range of insects.

 - Evergreen Dust is a botanical insecticide with Pyrethrin 1%.
 Evergreen Pyrethrum Dust is listed by OMRI certified organic.
 May be used indoors or outdoors and in food handling or feed areas.
 Controls over 230 insect pests (see label) including bed bugs and lasts 6 months.